yx-lu/yx-lu.github.io/index.md

 * 07/2016 Gold Medal in the 33th National Olympiad in Informatics (NOI 2016)

 # Teaching Experience
-* (2021 Spring) TA for course "Algorithm Design and Analysis"
+* (2021 Spring) TA of course "Algorithm Design and Analysis"
 * (2021 Fall) TA of course "Mathematical Foundations for the Information Age"